-The red-shifted lines of an object can tell us its velocity.
-This is done by the well known Doppler effect.
+The shifted lines of an object can tell us its velocity.
+The well known Doppler effect does this.
 Looking at the source radiation and checking for either red-shifted or blue-shifted lines can tell us a lot.
-If they are blue-shifted then the source is moving toward us.
-Red-shifted lines means the source is moving away from the observer.
+If they are blue-shifted, then the source is moving toward us.
+Red-shifted lines mean the source is moving away from the observer.

 Width Of Spectral Lines

 Even the width of these spectral lines can tell us a lot about what is going on.
-The width is an indication of the environment of the source.
+The width indicates the environment of the source.
 Most often the velocity tells a lot.
 A higher velocity will usually mean a higher temperature too.
 Magnetic fields can also broaden spectral lines.
 The stronger the magnetic field the more broad the line usually is.

 In this article, we have discussed spectral lines, and why they are useful.
 Spectral lines are a field of study, called spectroscopy.
 This is a very useful field because all light or radiation gives clues about where it came from.
 These clues include temperature, velocity, and composition of the original source of the light.